eddithvh/DataJummer/README.md

 ### 🎯 DataJummer
-# 🧩 Simple Python Script to stole data from computer and send to discord webhook.
+# 🧩 Simple Python Script to grab data from computer and send to discord webhook.

 `🎷FOR EDUCATIONAL PURPOSES ONLY.
 DON'T USE THEM FOR ILLEGAL ACTIVITIES.
 YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
 OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.`